TerikaJ/azure-network-protocols/README.md

 <h3>Observe DHCP, DNS, and RDP Traffic using Wireshark</h3>

-- From Wireshark, search for "dhcp", then ENTER (there should be no activity).
+- In Wireshark, search for "dhcp", then ENTER (there should be no activity).
 - From PowerShell, type `ipconfig /renew`, then ENTER.
   - The virtual machine will briefly lose connection, but will return shortly.
 - Observe the new activity in Wireshark.